Lasso regression implementation analysis

 However, it is undefined for , and we cannot ignore this case, as the whole purpose of L1 regularization is to keep most of our regression weights equal to 0.

-The workaround from this situation is to replace the exact gradient with subgradient, which is a function less than or equal the gradient in every point.
+The workaround from this situation is to replace the exact gradient with subgradient, which is a function less than or equal to the gradient in every point.

 Now, the allowed values of the subgradient are bounded by the derivatives at and :